 Never operate a generator inside your home or in any other enclosed—or even partially enclosed—area.
 Generators very quickly produce carbon monoxide, which can easily enter your home.

 Place the generator on a dry surface under an open, canopy-like structure.
 Do not operate the generator in wet conditions or where there is standing water.

-Opening windows or doors or using fans does not provide adequate ventilation to prevent the build-up of carbon monoxide.
+Opening windows or doors or using fans do not provide adequate ventilation to prevent the build-up of carbon monoxide.
 Generators must be located outside a safe distance away from your home’s windows, doors, and vents, through which carbon monoxide can enter your home.